 Working under pressure

-There aren’t many non-military based jobs which require people to be able to function under such immense pressure.
+There aren’t many non-military-based jobs that require people to be able to function under such immense pressure.
 Your ability to weather the storm, and still make calculated and logical decisions, is a very attractive trait.
 Your ability to lead others through that storm, acting as a calming influence, will make you an incredible manager.

 Attention to detail

 When your decisions can be a matter of life and death, you become very able to make decisions based on only small smatterings of evidence quickly and effectively.
 There is no other job other than perhaps ER doctors and nurses who learn this skill so effectively.
-An ex-military personnel has an ability to make logistical plans like nobody else, too.
-The skill of being able to look at a piece of information and make sense of it, quickly putting that new process into action, is almost unparalleled.
+Ex-military personnel has the ability to make logistical plans like nobody else, too.
+The skill of being able to look at a piece of information and make sense of it, quickly putting that new

 Giving your all